actions/importer-labs/travis/readme.md

       actions-importer/cli       unknown
       ```

-    - If `gh actions-importer version` did not produce similar output then please follow the troubleshooting [guide](#troubleshoot-the-actions-importer/cli).
+    - If `gh actions-importer version` did not produce similar output, please refer to the [troubleshooting section](#troubleshoot-the-github-actions-importer-cli).

 ## Labs for Travis CI

-Perform the following labs to learn more about GitHub Actions migrations with GitHub Actions Importer:
+Perform the following labs to learn more about how to migrate Travis CI pipelines to GitHub Actions using GitHub Actions Importer:

 1. [Configure credentials for GitHub Actions Importer](1-configure.md)
 2. [Perform an audit of Travis CI](2-audit.md)